ralphbean/func-inventory-notifier/README.rst

     :alt: a sample email received from func-inventory-notifier
     :target: http://github.com/ralphbean/func-inventory-notifier

-    An example of a notification send by func-inventory-notifier.
+    An example of a notification sent by func-inventory-notifier showing that the *httpd* service was started on the host *lukacs*.

 Get up and running with func-inventory-notifier
 ===============================================